 2020 TA SRTS Call for Projects

-The 2020 TA-SRTS call for project applications will be issued in August 2020 to align with the (TIP) Modal programming process in the fall of 2020.
-The TA-SRTS call for applications will include SRTS Studies and SRTS Support Activity projects for Fiscal Year (FY) 2023 and FY 2024.
+The 2020 TA-SRTS call for project applications was issued in late July 2020 to align with the (TIP) Modal programming process in the fall of 2020.
+The TA-SRTS call for applications includes SRTS Studies and SRTS Support Activity projects for Fiscal Year (FY) 2023 and FY 2024.
 The deadline to submit applications via e-mail to firstname.lastname@example.org is Thursday October 1, 2020 at 10:00 am.
 Late submissions will not be accepted.

 The excel format applications for Priority One: SRTS Studies, and Priority Two: SRTS Support Activity projects are available for download below.